 I Heard Medicare Advantage Plans Include Extra Benefits, Is That True?

 The answer is most likely yes, as benefits differ by plan and frankly by state.
 One plan offered in Texas may not have the same extra benefits as one in California but in general, many Medicare Advantage plans include routine vision, hearing, and dental care.
 Some also will include transportation benefits, telemedicine virtual visits like Teladoc, a monthly allowance for over-the-counter items, and fitness memberships such as Silver Sneakers, that will give you complimentary access to local in-network facilities, such as Gold’s Gym in San Antonio, Texas for example.
 These extra’s are unique to Medicare Advantage plans, as Original Medicare will not cover them.

 How Do I Become Eligible For Medicare Advantage Plans?

 You’re eligible for a Medicare Advantage plan if you are enrolled in Original Medicare Parts A and B, live in the plan’s service area, and you do not have end-stage renal disease.
-So be sure to double-check that a plan is available in your local area, whether that is Alpine, Texas or the Desert Valley region in California.
+So be sure to double-check that a plan is available in your local area, whether that is San Antonio, Texas or the Desert Valley region in California.
 It is important to remember, that you will continue to pay your Part B premium, in addition to your plan’s premium (if there is one) for Medicare Advantage plans.